 Owl like behavior is obviously the quadrant you want to frequent as a leader.
 Use the tool above to check where you are on an issue by issue basis.

 Later, we’ll look at some key skills you need as a leader, but here are some specific tips to help you improve your political skills:

 Here, we want to unite what is important to us and what is important to the organization and align our politicking with those goals.

 First, write down your top three priorities for the organization.
 Now write down your top three career priorities.
 Finally, write down what you spend most of your time doing or stressing about.
 Do they align?
 If not, they maybe you are helping someone else achieve their goals.

 If your goals and the organizational goals do align, the next step is to think about who needs to be aware of your achievements and progress?
 It can be easy to think that you just need to put your head down and work hard.
-Don’t been a sheep!
+Don’t be a sheep!
 Remember that exposure and image play a huge part in getting ahead.

 Successful politics revolve around communication and networking.
 If you build a good relationship and help someone out it’s likely they’ll return the favor when you need it.
 Likewise, if you block or obstruct them it’s likely they’ll return that favor too.